commercetools/enzyme-extensions/README.md

 import configure from '@commercetools/enzyme-extensions';
 import ShallowWrapper from 'enzyme/ShallowWrapper';

-// you likely had this part already
+// You likely had this part already
 Enzyme.configure({ adapter: new Adapter() });

-// this is the actual integration which behind
+// This is the actual integration.
-// the scenes extends the prototype of the passed in `ShallowWrapper` configure(ShallowWrapper);
+// Behind the scenes this extends the prototype of the passed in `ShallowWrapper` configure(ShallowWrapper);
 ```